fsprojects/Paket/docs/content/faq.md

 On top of that, such a "meta package manager" abstraction is likely to be less flexible and behind on what native tools have to offer.
 Paket serves a specific need, that is [SemVer-compatible](http://semver.org) NuGet.

+<div id="transitive"></div>
+## What does "transitive dependencies" mean?

+If install NuGet packages into your project then these packages can dependencies on other NuGet packages.
+Paket calls these dependencies "transitive".
+These packages will be automatically uninstalled if none of your "direct dependencies" (the packages thata you actually installed) still depend on them.

 ## I am behind a proxy.
 Can I use Paket?

 If your proxy uses default (Active Directory) credentials, you have nothing to do, Paket will handle it automatically.